EnlighterJS/EnlighterJS/README.md

 * containerTag - (string) The html tag-name of the container tag within the generated code is wrapped then using the Inline- or List-Compiler
 * altLines - (string) Defines a css-classname which is added on each line of the *List* view.
 To enable build-in hover effects for alt-lines set it to "hoverEnabled" (default), *null* to disable it or to any custom class
 * editable - (boolean) Set to true if you'd like to allow editing of the highlighted element.
 Note: Highlighting isn't real-time so any edits might not have the correct highlighting - default: false
+* oddClassname - (String) CSS-classname of all odd lines used within Compiler.List - default: "odd"
+* evenClassname - (String) CSS-classname of all even lines used within Compiler.List - default: "even"

 Advanced usage